Overview

 variable "managed_policy_arns" {

-description = "List of IAM policy ARNs to attach to the role"
+description = "List of IAM policy ARNs to attach"

 type = list(string)